MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 ```

 ### -Archive
-The Archive switch is required to return archive mailboxes in the results.
+The Archive switch returns only mailboxes that are enabled with an archive in the results.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter